-For a standard WHO cone bioassay (World Health Organization, 2013) five susceptible, nonblood-fed, 2-5-day-old female Anopheles (species to be stated in the test report) mosquitoes are exposed to each piece of insecticide-treated netting (25 cm x 25 cm) for 3 minutes under standard WHO cones, after which they are held for 24 hours with access to 10% sugar solution.
-Knock-down is recorded 60 minutes after exposure and mortality after 24 hours.
+For a standard WHO cone bioassay (World Health Organization, 2023) precisely five susceptible, non-blood-fed, 3-5-day-old female Anopheles (species to be stated in the test report) mosquitoes are exposed to each piece of insecticide-treated netting (25 cm x 25 cm or 30 x 30cm) for 3 minutes under standard WHO cones.
+Dependent upon the study protocol, the mosquitoes are then held for a set period of time, either 24 hours or an extended time period (e.g. 72 hours is required for fertility measurements) with access to 10% sugar solution.
+Knock-down is recorded 60 minutes after exposure and mortality at 24 hour time periods until the end of holding times.
+Additional sub-lethal measurements also recorded include: 1) Fertility (quantity of eggs laid per female) and 2) fecundity (the proportion of fertile females).

 One piece each from four different nets, should be tested.
-Up to four cones at a time may be attached to a piece of netting, and five mosquitoes at one time should be exposed in a cone.
-This procedure should be repeated until a total of 50 mosquitoes have been exposed to each piece.
+Up to four cones at a time may be attached to a piece of netting, and five mosquitoes at one time should be exposed in a cone at an angle of 45-60° (angle kept consistent within a study), This procedure should be repeated until a total of 50 mosquitoes have been exposed to each piece.
 Results should be reported for each net tested and for the four nets (4 pieces x 10 cone tests x 5 mosquitoes = 200 mosquitoes).
 Mosquitoes exposed to untreated net pieces are used as controls; they should be tested each day, just before and just after testing treated netting material.
 If the mortality in controls on any day is < 10%, the results for that day should be adjusted by Abbott's formula.
-If the mortality in controls is > 10% on a given day, the results for that day are considered invalid and should be discarded.
-Bioassays should be carried out at 27 ± 2 °C and 75% ± 10% relative humidity.
+If the mortality in controls is > 10% at 24 hours and 20% after extended holding periods beyond 24 hours,, the results for that day are considered invalid and should be discarded.
+Bioassays should be carried out at 27 ± 2 °C and $85\% \pm 20\%$ relative humidity.

-The definitions of mortality and knock-down are those recommended by the WHO (World Health Organization, 2013).
+The definitions of mortality and knock-down are those recommended by the WHO (World Health Organization, 2023).
 Mosquitoes are considered to be alive if they can both stand upright and fly in a coordinated manner.
 Mosquitoes that are moribund or dead are classified and recorded as knocked down at 60 minutes and as dead at 24 hours.
 A mosquito is moribund if it cannot stand (e.g., has one or two legs), cannot fly in a coordinated manner or takes off briefly but falls immediately.
 A mosquito is dead if it is immobile, cannot stand or shows no signs of life.